TheGreatRambler/2D-Array-JS/README.md

 # 2D-Array-JS

 Collection of functions that, given a x and y value, returns an index in a one dimensional array.
 These functions can also be used as pairing functions.
+Supports AMD and use in the browser.

 ## API